 Donora in Washington County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Location.
-40° 10.083′ N, 79° 51.725′ W. Marker is in Donora, Pennsylvania, in Washington County.
-Marker is at the intersection of McKean Avenue (Pennsylvania Route 837) and Chestnut Street, on the right when traveling south on McKean Avenue.
-Located next to this marker is Victims of the 1948 Donora Smog plaque.
+40° 10.574′ N, 79° 51.324′ W. Marker is in Donora, Pennsylvania, in Washington County.
+Marker is on Meldon Avenue (Pennsylvania Route 837) near 5th Street, on the right when traveling north.
+Located at Donora Public Library.
 Touch for map.
 Marker is in this post office area: Donora PA 15033, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 4 miles of this marker, measured as the crow fliesCement City (approx. 0.7 miles away); Rabe Manor (approx. 1.3 miles away); Christian B. Anfinsen (approx. 1.8 miles away); Colonel Edward Cook (approx. 3 miles away); Horseshoe Baptist Cemetery (approx. 3.1 miles away); John K. Tener (approx. 3˝ miles away); Whiskey Point (approx. 3.9 miles away); One Extraordinary Street (approx. 3.9 miles away).

 1. The 1948 Donora Smog - Behind the Marker.
 ExplorePAHistory.com (Submitted on July 25, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.)

 2. Commemoration of The Donora Smog of 1948.
 (Submitted on July 25, 2011, by Mike Wintermantel of Pittsburgh, Pennsylvania.)